don/ITP-DeviceToDatabase/04_TimeSeries/timescaledb.md

     tsfarm=>

 See the TimescaleDB documentation for [Reading Data](https://docs.timescale.com/latest/using-timescaledb/reading-data).
 The have good examples of using SQL to aggregate data.
-Many of the examples run in Postgres or Timescale.
+Many of the examples run in PostgreSQL or TimescaleDB.
 TimescaleDB specific functions are marked with TSDB.
 Many examples use the `conditions` table containing temperature and humidity measurements.
 I've converted the farm data set into this format so you can try the queries from the [documentation](https://docs.timescale.com/latest/using-timescaledb/reading-data).

     tsfarm=> \d conditions
                             Table "public.conditions"